-Avoid drinking excessive amounts of fluid.
-Sports drinks (Gatorade™, Powerade™) have appropriate concentrations of electrolytes and carbohydrates, to promote fluid balance, prevent injury and improve performance.
-Drink 500ml of a fluid containing carbohydrate and sodium 1-2 hours before the hike each day.
-Maintain fluid intake by having small amounts every 20 minutes while hiking.
+You should avoid drinking excessive amounts of fluid.
+Sports drinks such as Gatorade™ or Powerade™ have appropriate concentrations of electrolytes and carbohydrates, which promote fluid balance, prevent injury and improve performance.
+Drink 500ml of a fluid containing carbohydrate and sodium 1-2 hours before hiking the Kokoda Trail each day.

 Water bottles/bladders can be refilled at the villages along the way however, it is advisable to take purification tablets containing iodine to kill most microbes in water that can cause disease.

 Dr Jane Read is a Sydney-based GP Registrar who also holds a Masters Degree in Nutrition and Dietetics from Deakin University in Melbourne.
 In addition to working in general practice, Jane also runs her own nutrition consultancy business providing nutrition and dietetic services at the Northern Cancer Institute in St Leonards.
 She has also been a nutrition consultant to various corporate clients.